 One of New England’s Only CACREP-Accredited Mental Health Counseling Programs

 In August 2014, the MHCBM Program was notified by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) that the program was granted accreditation through October 2022 (we are currently in the reaccreditation review process!).
-Our program is among a select few in the United States to receive an eight-year accreditation after the first attempt, and is only one of a handful of programs in New England accredited for clinical mental health counseling.
+Our program is among a select few in the United States to receive an eight-year accreditation after the first attempt and is only one of a handful of programs in New England accredited for clinical mental health counseling.

 Why Choose a CACREP-Accredited Program?